-Other Income (Expense), Net
+Other Expense, Net

-Other income (expense), net consists primarily of interest expense associated with our debt and capital leases.
-We expect interest expense for our outstanding debt to decrease as we continue to reduce the outstanding principal balances.
+Other expense, net consists primarily of interest expense associated with our debt and capital leases.
+We expect other expense to increase in the third quarter of 2016 due to losses on the refinancing of debt to be recorded in connection with the repayment of amounts due under the 2013 Loan and Security Agreement and the 2014 Loan and Security Agreement.
+We expect interest expense for our outstanding debt to decrease due to a lower interest rate for our New Revolving Credit Facility (see Note 11 of the notes to condensed consolidated financial statements included in this Form 10-Q).
 We expect interest expense for our capital leases to increase as a result of our continued capital spending funded by capital leases.